 The Supreme Court of Michigan cites to this Restatement provision in ruling that the Medical Examiner’s autopsy report documenting that the death of a prominent judge was a suicide and should be made available to a journalist in response to a Freedom of Information Act Request.
 The opinion of the court, separate opinion and dissenting opinion provide an extensive discussion of various approaches to this situation and the basis for their ruling: http://law.justia.com/cases/michigan/supreme-court/1991/89602-5.html .

-My assessment is that the operative current paradigm fails to distinguish between the essentially different character of active personally identifying information from that of the deceased.
+My assessment is that the operative current paradigm fails to distinguish between the essentially different characters of active personally identifying information from that of the deceased.
 As long as this illogic survives, there is little chance that the utility previously afforded to genealogists and other legitimate historical users of the SSA’s Death Master File can be restored, or that we will have appropriate access to its possible successors.
 Unfortunately, this same logical flaw burdens access to fact of death information found in the vital records of many of the fifty states, five territories and two independent cities making up the vital records community of the United States.

 In coming months I anticipate that several opportunities to influence the path forward to an enduring solution may present themselves although rarely accompanied by an invitation to the genealogical community to do so.